Elvis0912/World_Population_Analysis/README.md

 seaborn
 matplotlib
 plotly
-You can install the required libraries using pip:

-bash
-Copy
-pip install numpy pandas seaborn matplotlib plotly
-How to Run the Analysis
-Open in Google Colab: To run this project on Google Colab, click here, and upload the world_population_data.csv file.

-Load and Process Data: The dataset is read into a Pandas DataFrame using the following command:

-python
-Copy
-df = pd.read_csv('/content/world_population_data.csv')
-Exploratory Data Analysis (EDA):

 Dataset Overview: Use df.info() to check the structure and df.head() to view the first few rows of the data.
 Summary of Unique Values: Loop through columns to inspect unique values and detect any issues or interesting patterns.